A Performance Portable Matrix Free Dense MTTKRP in GenTen: Introduction

-\textbf{Contributions:} Our work offers the following methodological contributions and experimental results: \begin{itemize} \item The design and open-source implementation of performance portable, matrix-free algorithms for dense MTTKRPs (see \cref{sec:methods}).
-For a tensor $\Y$ of shape $I_1, \dots, I_d$ and CP-rank $R$, our matrix-free algorithms for a mode-$k$ MTTKRP have $\mathcal{O}(R\sum_nI_n)$ memory usage while standard matrix-based approaches have a $\mathcal{O}(R\prod_{n\neq k}I_n)$ memory cost. \item Multiple analytic memory and computational models for our algorithmic variants based on an ideal multi-level cache machine with different caching assumptions (see \cref{sec:perf}). \item A heuristic model for an algorithmic hyper-parameter that aligns with measured times on a CPU and GPU (see \cref{sec:tilesize}). \item CPU and GPU algorithmic evaluations (see \cref{sec:single,sec:dist}).
-In particular, our matrix-free MTTKRP can perform a tensor decomposition on 1 GPU that requires 6 GPUs for a matrix-based MTTKRP.
-We also compare our optimized, matrix-free MTTKRP to baseline matrix-free implementations, showing a 3x speedup on an Intel 8480+ CPU and an 11x speedup on an NVIDIA H100 GPU. \end{itemize}
+\textbf{Contributions:} Our work offers the following methodological contributions and experimental results: \begin{itemize} \item The design and open-source implementation of performance-portable matrix-free algorithms for dense MTTKRPs (see \cref{sec:methods}).
+For a tensor $\Y$ of shape $I_1, \dots, I_d$ and CP-rank $R$, our matrix-free algorithms for a mode-$k$ MTTKRP have $\mathcal{O}(R\sum_nI_n)$ memory usage, while standard matrix-based approaches have $\mathcal{O}(R\prod_{n\neq k}I_n)$ memory cost. \item Multiple analytical memory and computational models for our algorithmic variants based on an ideal multi-level cache machine with different caching assumptions (see \cref{sec:perf}). \item A heuristic model for an algorithmic hyper-parameter that aligns with measured times on a CPU and GPU (see \cref{sec:tilesize}). \item CPU and GPU algorithmic evaluations (see \cref{sec:single,sec:dist}).
+In particular, our matrix-free MTTKRP can perform a tensor decomposition on one GPU that requires six GPUs for a matrix-based MTTKRP.
+We also compare our optimized, matrix-free MTTKRP to baseline matrix-free implementations, showing a $2\times$ speedup on an Intel 8480$+$ CPU, an 11$\times$ speedup on an NVIDIA H100 GPU, and a $6\times$ speedup on an AMD MI300A GPU. \end{itemize}